Kaikorai Valley College: Positive Behaviour for Learning (PB4L)

+In the early 2020s, some PRIDE draws were delivered in an alternative video-based format rather than through in-person assemblies.
+These videos featured themed presentations, including a road-trip-style format filmed around Dunedin, while retaining the same student recognition purpose.

 Facilities and building history

 Kaikorai Valley College has undergone extensive renovations and upgrades over the years, modernising its learning environment while maintaining accessibility and functionality.
 Facilities include its own theatre and dance studio, well-equipped computer suites, science laboratories, a full-sized gymnasium, open-plan design and technology areas, and a disabled and special needs unit.
 Furthermore, the brand new administration block was opened by John Key in 2012, enhancing administrative capacity and modernising the campus entrance.